 After purchasing a dive mask it is important to do a pre-dive cleaning.
 This will help eliminate problems with fogging during a dive.
 Wash the dive mask with warm soapy water to remove the manufacturer's preservative lubricant.
-Scour the inside of the lens with a mild abrasive cleaner.
-The lens must be thoroughly cleaned in order to prevent fogging.
-Mask scrub workes great at getting rid of the "film" of grease on a new mask.
-Don't forget the defog and your ready to go.
+Talk to your Divers Direct GearUp Expert to find out methods of treating your new mask before you go diving.

-Divers Direct offers only the best dive mask options available so you can focus on the specific features that meet your diving or snorkeling gear needs.
-All our diving and snorkeling equipment is factory fresh and comes with the original manufacturer's warranty.
+Divers Direct offers only the best dive mask options available so you can focus on the specific features that meet your scuba diving needs.
+All our scuba equipment is factory fresh and comes with the original manufacturer's warranty.
 Check out Divers Direct for a great selection of dive masks.